-Your skin is awakening from a long cold, dry winter of hibernation and lacks the benefits of vitamin D from the Sun.
-It's time for a fresh start to renew and revitalize your skin by focusing on supporting your detoxifying organs which include the liver, kidneys, colon and yes the skin.
+Your skin is awakening from a long cold, dry winter of hibernation and lacks the benefits of vitamin D we get from the Sun.
+It's time for a fresh start to renew and revitalize your skin by focusing on our detoxifying organs such as the liver, lungs, kidneys, colon and yes the skin.
 A good rule of thumb is if it's dark green it will help alkalinize the body and help rid toxins.
-With the days getting longer, seasonal fruits and vegetables are starting to hit the markets so what better time to pay a visit to your local farmers market.
+With the days getting longer, seasonal fruits and vegetables are starting to hit the shelves so what better time to visit to your local farmers market.
 Get outside for a nice walk, bike ride or another outdoor activity you enjoy to get your circulation moving and get some of that much needed vitamin D. These are all great ways to welcome spring and be on the path to healthy glowing skin!

 SOME OF MY FAVS!

 Asparagus: Packed with vitamins and minerals and is considered natures detoxifier it is also a diuretic which helps to flush toxins from the body.

 Carrots: High in beta-carotene which the body transforms into vitamin A for and helps to heal and repair the skin.
 The beta-carotene along with its vitamin C content can help reduce fine lines and wrinkles and promote collagen synthesis.